Risqué (album): Release

 Risqué includes three classic Chic hits; "Good Times" (#1 US Pop, #1 US R&B June 23, 1979, #5 UK), "My Forbidden Lover" (#33 US R&B, #43 US Pop October 13, 1979, #15 UK) and "My Feet Keep Dancing" (#42 US R&B, #101 US Pop December 8, 1979, #21 UK).
 Risqué reached #5 on the US albums chart and #2 on the US R&B chart.
 It has been certified Platinum by the RIAA for sales over 1 million copies.
 It peaked at #29 in the UK and was certified Silver by the BPI.

 Risqué was released on compact disc by Atlantic Records/Warner Music in 1991 (catalogue number 7567-80406-2).
 The album was digitally remastered and re-issued by Warner Music Japan in 2011.

-Critical Reception
+Critical reception

 Risqué received widespread critical acclaim for its lyrics and tone.
+The Bay State Banner wrote that "one hears lyrics that are sometimes almost indictments and other times reflective...
+The beat is more aggressive, the sound tougher and the vocals—while still repetitive and delivered flatly—are arranged and produced so that they demand attention and focus in quickly on a song's sentiments."

 In a review for BBC, Daryl Easlea called the album "one of the greatest exhibits in the case for disco's defence," and saying that it was "Chic's most sustained artistic statement, a celebration of a 70s that was collapsing under its own excess and hedonism."